mbatc/Fractal/README.md

 #### Performance Critical Components

 Components in which performance is a key consideration should be implemented using C style opaque pointers.

+#### Documentation

+Doxygen is used to generate the documentation for the project.
+As a result, all functions exposed in the public API should be commented using Javadoc comments.